MANET

 But one of the greatest emerging global causes of Cognitive decline that is not being discussed adequately is Sensory Bombardment due to Device Addiction, spanning all generations.
 While students remain the most vulnerable to this threat, millions of adults including elderly citizens have also fallen into this category.

 These patterns are already spiraling to a vicious cycle, infringing upon the physical, emotional and cognitive balance of the individuals.
-They not only result in underperformance but also sub-optimal level of thinking and impaired decision-making abilities, not to mention consequences such as depression and stress.
-In organisational settings, this can translate to huge deficits in productivity and profits.
-At a larger level, what starts of as cognitive decline among individuals will fast spiral to social decline of the human species as a whole, if immediate preemptive steps are not taken across the board.
+They not only result in underperformance but also sub-optimal levels of thinking and impaired decision-making abilities, not to mention emotional consequences such as stress, anxiety and depression.
+In organizational settings, this can translate to huge deficits in productivity and profits.
+At a larger level, what starts off as cognitive decline among individuals will quickly spiral to Social Cognitive Decline and eventually to Cognitive Decline of the human species as a whole, if preemptive steps are not taken across the board immediately.

 Musopathy MANET and TBTs are necessities today to counter both traditional and emerging causes of cognitive dissonance.
 It is imperative to speedily combat the undesirable social trends and reverse both individuals and society back to at least normal levels of attentiveness, memories and cognitive abilities.
 MANET, along with TBT, can accomplish these given its sophisticated but non-invasive approach to engage with several areas of the brain and also address emotional issues.
 Timely intervention of MANET has the potential to combat or even prevent certain aspects of dementia like memory loss.
 MANET also is a great mood enhancer that can also combat Stress, Anxiety and Depression.
 In workspaces, it can be a great tool to build innovative approaches as well as team spirit.